vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 This night She tells me what to write. <br>
 This is Her tale, tale of Their lives. <br>
 I feel shame while I tell these lies, <br>
-‘cause I feel I can't do it right.
+'cause I feel I can't do it right.

 In Her words: "Your lives are just dots, <br>
 now you'll find the cause of this day <br>